giboin/poketan/README.md

 # Poketan

 A little game based on Pokemons and public transports in the city of Nantes.
+It was made at 4 students in about 6 days

 ## How to play?